segmentio/segment-docs/README.md

 To add images to a docs page, create an `images` folder for the docs path, save the image to the folder and then reference it in your markdown file.
 The [Google Analytics destination](/src/connections/destinations/catalog/google-analytics) is a good example.

-There are no naming conventions at this time.
-Files that start with an underscore are Anything you see with `asset` was dowloaded by a script to save it from Contents.io. :)
+There are no _enforced_ naming conventions at this time.
+Files that start with an underscore are ignored by jekyll.
+Anything you see with `asset` was dowloaded by a script to save it from Contents.io. :)

+In general, it's a good practice to name images with a description that helps you figure out where they should go within a page, or within a larger folder of images.
+Naming with a prefix of what application the screenshot contains can be helpful (for example `atom-new-file.png`, `atom-commit-changes.png` etc), or you can name images to describe a process flow (for example `checkout-1-add-to-cart.png`, `checkout-2-est-shipping.png` and so on).

 ### Adding links